paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: James Robinson
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Sam came and squared off an archway and fitted two new doors for us.
+He did a fantastic job and left the rooms clean and tidy afterwards.
+His carpentry knowledge is exceptional and we love the work he’s done.
+Thanks again Sam 👍